Navy Yard: Where DC Comes to Play

 Play

-The Navy Yard BID, formerly known as Capitol Riverfront BID, manages over 10 acres of neighborhood in Southwest DC.
+The Navy Yard BID, formerly known as Capitol Riverfront BID, manages over 500 acres of neighborhood in Southeast DC.
 Having managed the neighborhood since 2007, the BID saw a burgeoning identity crisis in how to best represent all of the things the community had to offer.
-They also noticed that people didn’t ever call the area Capitol Riverfront, but instead referred to it as Navy Yard.

 Brand strategy approach